 Slope Direction is a great tool to understand the hydrology of a location.
 Some typical examples are listed below.

-Slope Steepness lens
+Slope Steepness lens (First palette)

 The Slope Steepness lens is an alternative way to view elevation changes that focuses attention on areas of rapid elevation change.
 Areas of steeper slopes will be colored in more intense colors (red, orange, and yellow), while areas of lower or no slopes are colored in shades of blue and up to green.